Dark Night of the Scarecrow (1981)

 If you are a fan of Anomalous Cinema, please consider supporting this site by donating any amount (even $1.00 is appreciated) via Venmo @vergeoflight / Cash App $vergeoflight / or Paypal at this secure link.
 A Paypal account is not required.
 Thank you.

-Available on Blu-ray from Kino Classics.
+Available on Blu-ray from Severin Films.

 If you are a fan of Anomalous Cinema, please consider supporting this site by donating any amount (even $1.00 is appreciated) via Venmo @vergeoflight / Cash App $vergeoflight / or Paypal at this secure link.
 A Paypal account is not required.
 Thank you.